MathieuLoutre/grunt-aws-s3/README.md

 - `progressBar`: will display a progress bar with current/total count and completion eta
 - `none`: will suppress all display of progress

+#### options.changedFiles
+Type: `String`
+Default: `aws_s3_changed`

+This tasks exports the list of uploaded files to a variable on the grunt config so it can be used by another task (`grunt-invalidate-cloudfront` for instance).
+By default it's accessible via `grunt.config.get('aws_s3_changed')` and this option allows you to change the variable name.

 #### options.gzipRename
 Type: `String`
 Default: ``